loganlinn/xdebug-trace/README.md

 ## TODO

 *   Graphing
+*   Summary view should include % of total time/memory
 *   Support appended traces
 *   Deeper analysis
     *   Detect if function deeper down stack is consuming majority of